AndrewRink/FinalStretch/README.md

 We used postgreSQL as our database, with Sequelize and Express to tie it together on the backend.
 We used React to create the frontend of the app, along with React-Bootstrap to style.

 KNOWN ISSUES/MISSING FEATURES
-1. After logging in, user does not
+1. After logging in, user does not remain logged in after navigating off of the home page.
+This results in data not being reflected on the My Account Page.
+2. Currently, the backend database is not deployed.
+The information from the workout table will not display on the deployed website.
+It does work on the local machine.
+### See backend README.